filefilego/documentation/src/docs/consensus.md

     1. Proof of Transfer (PoX)
     2. Proof of Data Possession (PoDP)

-Block-time of 10 seconds requires an appropriate consensus algorithm that doesn't waste much processing power and is efficient enough to process a high volume of transactions.
-For the first phase of FileFileGo, we choose to use Proof of Authority to achieve consensus, and later on a PoS mechanism will replace the current algorithm.
-PoW based algorithms are risky (PoW is safe by design) for new blockchains since there are already huge pools of computing power out there and can be used to perform 51% attacks.
+Given a block-time of 10 seconds, it is crucial to select a consensus algorithm that maximizes processing efficiency while handling a high transaction volume.
+In the initial phase of FileFileGo, we have opted for Proof of Authority as our consensus mechanism, with plans to transition to a PoS mechanism in the future.
+Using PoW-based algorithms poses a significant risk for new blockchains, as there exist vast pools of computing power that can be leveraged to perform 51% attacks, despite the inherent safety of PoW by design.

 ## Proof-of-Authority (PoA)

-We currently use PoA to seal blocks by a set of validators.
-These validators are part of the genesis block, however we have extended this mechanism to support addition and deletion of verifiers either by an authority node, or a contract which allows nodes to stake in order to become verifiers.
+At present, we employ PoA as our block sealing mechanism, with a designated group of validators who were included in the genesis block.
+Nevertheless, we have expanded this mechanism to accommodate the addition and removal of validators, which can be facilitated by either an authority node or a contract.
+Additionally, nodes can stake to become validators, further enhancing the inclusivity of the consensus mechanism.

 ## Proof-of-Stake (PoS)

-In the future, proof-of-stake will eventually replace the current PoA mechanism so different parties can participate in the block mining process.
-In terms of blockchain governance, we want more parties and developers to get involved and increase the stakeholders, and one of the incentives is the Proof-of-Stake mechanism.
+Moving forward, we plan to phase out our current PoA mechanism in favor of Proof-of-Stake, enabling a broader range of entities to participate in the block mining process.
+As part of our broader blockchain governance strategy, we aim to increase the number of parties and developers involved in the network, thereby expanding our pool of stakeholders.
+The Proof-of-Stake mechanism serves as a powerful incentive towards this end.

 ## Proof-of-Transfer (PoX) - Proof-of-Data Possession (PoDP)

-PoX and PoDP belong to the `Data Verification Consensus` category which are used to challenge and verify data transfer contracts.
-Without these mechanisms it would be impossible for us to deterministicly and mathematically prove that a node has successfully transfered data within the network.
+PoX and PoDP are both part of the `Data Verification Consensus` category, which are utilized to verify and challenge data transfer contracts.
+These mechanisms are essential for enabling us to determine, in a deterministic and mathematically sound manner, whether a node has effectively transferred data within the network.
+Without these mechanisms, this process would be unfeasible.

 ### Problem